EdVedmich/Portfolio/README.md

      - Creating your own telegram bot and writing a script to build a short report on the work of one of the application modules for the previous day and for the previous 7 days.
 Automation of sending using Airflow.
      - Generating an analytical summary with information about the values of key metrics in Python on the operation of the entire application and automating it using Airflow.

- - Block 6 (**Anomaly search**): Writing an alert system for an application that checks key metrics for anomalies every 15 minutes.
+ - Block 6 (**Anomaly detection**): Writing an alert system for an application that checks key metrics for anomalies every 15 minutes.
 Automation of the system using Airflow.